AndreBL/ip6neigh/README.md

 Displays the manufacturer name for the supplied MAC address.
 If the argument is 'download', the local offline OUI database will be installed or updated.
 * `resolve { FQDN | ADDRESS }`
 Verbose style output for resolving FQDN to IPv6 addresses or IPv6 address to FQDN.
 The top level domain name (e.g. 'lan') may be optionally omitted cor convenience.
-Input examples for FQDN: Laptop, Laptop.PUB, Laptop.PUB.lan, Laptop.TMP ...
+Input examples for FQDN: Laptop, Laptop.GUA, Laptop.GUA.lan, Laptop.TMP ...
 * `whois { HOSTNAME | ADDRESS | MAC }`
 Displays host name information, related FQDN, MAC address and manufacturer info for the specified host, address or MAC.
 * `logread [ REGEX ]`